 Quebec’s Charter of Human Rights and Freedoms lists the kinds of discrimination that are not allowed:

-• civil status (a person’s family situation – being single, married, divorced or having or not having children)
+- civil status (a person’s marital status – being single, married, divorced or being in a common-law relationship)

 Landlords Can Refuse to Rent in Some Cases